.png)

 You've heard wrongly.
 It is true that some people benefit from hypnosis more quickly than others but most people can go into a relaxed hypnotic state within a few sessions, deep enough to cure them of bad habits or unwanted behaviour.

-Q. Isn't it wrong to let someone hypnotise me, because I would not be aware of what they are doing to me while I'm in hypnosis?
+Q. Is it wrong to let someone hypnotise me, because I would not be aware of what they are doing to me while I'm in hypnosis?

 Persons who say this usually have no problem allowing a doctor, even a non-religious doctor, to anaesthetize them if they have to undergo surgery.
 Yet they don't know what the doctor is doing while they are unconscious.
 In hypnosis you are usually well aware of what is happening, so it would seem to be an advantage to have surgery under hypnosis rather than submitting to being made unconscious.